fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 {{< figure src="img/cloud-build-fail.png" alt="cloud build results" >}}

-Hopefully your build suceeds, but errors are very common when setting up CI/CD for the first time.
+Hopefully your build succeeds, but errors are very common when setting up CI/CD for the first time.
 All of the logs can be found be directly in build details page, so review the last entries to see what failed.

 ## Advanced: Secure your Environment Secrets